oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Introduced Cross-Device Consent Phishing as a label for the types of attacks described in this document.
    * Updated labels for different types of flows (User-Transferred Session Data Pattern, Backchannel-Transferred Session Pattern, User-Transferred Authorization Data Pattern)
    * Adopted consistent use of hyphenation in using "cross-device"
+   * Consistent use of "Authorization Device"
+   * Update Reference to Secure Signals Framework to reflect name change from Secure Signals and Events

    -01